Emmawiz/EmmanuelOkechukwu/README.md

 Frontend Developer
 ------------------

-I am a frontend developer who loves building projects with react.
+I am a frontend developer who loves building projects with react and other software technologies.

 <!-- * 🌍  I'm based in Lagos, Nigeria -->
 * ✉️  You can contact me at [okechukwuemmah@gmail.com](mailto:okechukwuemmah@gmail.com)